Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 Pests

-Common pests on Parallel Peperomia are scale insects, whiteflies, mealybugs and spider mites.
+Common pests of Parallel Peperomia are scale insects, whiteflies, mealybugs and spider mites which are common in dry conditions.

 How to fix it